 The FHCF was created in November 1993 during a special legislative session after Hurricane Andrew.
 The enabling legislation is codified in Section 215.555, Florida Statutes.
-The purpose of the FHCF is to improve the availability and affordability of residential property insurance in Florida by providing reimbursement to insurers for a portion of their catastrophic hurricane losses.
+The mission of the FHCF is to provide a stable and ongoing source of timely reimbursement to residential property insurers for a portion of their catastrophic hurricane losses for the purpose of protecting and advancing the State's interest in maintaining insurance capacity.